top of page

 Historic Denver Home Gets a Playful, Functional Redesign

-• 8 min read
+• 7 min read

 Not every renovation means ripping everything out and starting over.
 Sometimes the best design honors what's already there—and builds around it with intention, personality, and a little bit of weird.

 That was the approach for this Denver home redesign.
-Our client, Stephanie, is a fashionista with a love for vibrant color, Scandinavian simplicity, and spaces that feel collected rather than decorated.
+Our client, is a fashionista with a love for vibrant color, Scandinavian simplicity, and spaces that feel collected rather than decorated.
 She wanted a home that worked for her real life—with plenty of storage, natural light, and rooms that felt fun to live in.

 The result?
 A space that blends 1941 charm with contemporary function, custom pieces, and design choices that are unapologetically hers.